What Are Bad Signs After a Tick Bite?

-Bad signs after a tick bite include an expanding rash, flu-like illness, unexplained joint pain, neurologic changes, autonomic symptoms such as dizziness, and heart symptoms like palpitations.
+Bad signs after a tick bite include an expanding rash, flu-like illness, unexplained joint pain, neurologic changes, dizziness, autonomic symptoms, and heart symptoms like palpitations.
 These warning signs may appear days to weeks after outdoor exposure and should prompt medical evaluation.

 - An expanding red rash